Twins born from embryos frozen nearly 30 years ago break record

 “We wanted to be able to go in and find embryos that had been overlooked for reasons beyond their control that have been waiting so long for a mom and a dad,” said Rachel.

-The now-parents of six are from Portland, Oregon but traveled to Knoxville to participate in the National Embryo Donation Center’s program.
+The now parents of 6 are from Portland, Oregon but traveled to Knoxville to participate in the National Embryo Donation Center’s program.

 “They specifically requested the embryos that have been waiting for the longest.
 They actually felt called to specifically say we want the embryos that everyone else has taken a pass on,” said Medical Director Dr. John David Gordon.